 9. Book A Holiday

 Yes, we know, all flights suspended until further notice.
-However… nothing’s stopping you booking something for the end of the year or even 2022.
-Dream of lying on the beach in the Seychelles, sipping bubbles in Champagne or cruising down the Amazon and then make it a reality but getting online and making the most of some of the great deals out there.
-Try out these staycations for size.
+However… nothing’s stopping you from booking something for the end of the year or even 2024.
+Dream of lying on the beach in the Seychelles, sipping bubbles in Champagne or cruising down the Amazon and then making it a reality but getting online and making the most of some of the great deals out there.
+Check out our Travel Section for inspo.

 10. Turn Off Social Media

 Turn off your apps now.
 No TikTok, no Instagram, no Facebook, and no Twitter.
-Essentially just take a leaf out of Trump’s book.
-You know deep down that stalking the TOWIE group’s trip to Dubai is going to make you feel dead inside.
 So don’t look.
-Simply, turn off your notifications and focus on doing actual work.
+It’s quite a good one to implement this Blue Monday too.
+Simply, turn off your notifications and focus on yourself.

 11. Fake Laugh